A Guide to Pet Insurance Deductibles

 High-deductible pet insurance policy

-• Results in lower monthly premiums
+• Often results in lower monthly premiums

 • Requires you to cover more of the initial costs out of pocket before your pet insurance starts reimbursing you